kratman/Queue_utilities/README.md

 A script to print a list of running and queued jobs for the current user.
 The output is similar to 'Qtop -u me' without automatically refreshing.
+The currently the server name must be set in the script.

 ```
 user:$ MyQueue